valyli/sample-whatsapp-voice-to-voice-messaging/README.md

 # WhatsApp Voice Message Processing System

 This project provides an AWS CDK stack for processing WhatsApp voice messages with transcription capabilities.
 It allows you to receive voice messages via WhatsApp, transcribe them using either Amazon Whisper (via SageMaker) or Amazon Transcribe, and send the transcription back to the user.
+The system can also optionally respond with audio messages using Amazon Polly text-to-speech conversion.

 ## Architecture